MyHush/HushDroid/README.md

 ## FAQ

+### DIY install is cool, but how can I buy a fully setup HushDroid?

+We are currently working on finalizing details and adding a shopping cart to our website so that HushDroids can be ordered with BTC and HUSH and potentially a few others currencies.

+The best way to stay informed is to join our [Discord](https://myhush.org/discord) in the #hushdroid channel.

 ### Can I buy any random Android and install this?

 No. Only Pixel 3, Pixel 3a, Pixel 3 XL and Pixel 3a XL will currently work, because that is all that Graphene supports.